Stabilised Gravel Rafts: Mitigating Seismic Liquefaction Damage to Buildings

 Geogrid-stabilised gravel rafts

 When a suitable geogrid is incorporated into a layer of gravel, the gravel particles interlock with the geogrid to form a mechanically stabilised layer.
 Multiple layers of geogrid can be incorporated into a thicker gravel layer to form a geogrid-stabilised gravel raft.
-Correctly spaced geogrid layers control lateral and rotational movement of the gravel particles, increasing the shear strength and deformation resistance of the gravel layer.
+Correctly spaced geogrid layers control the lateral and rotational movement of the gravel particles, increasing the shear strength and deformation resistance of the gravel layer.

 The behaviour of Tensar geogrid mechanically stabilised layers has been extensively researched.
 More information on this research is available from Tensar - reach out to our team today to discover more